mym0us3r/Chronogram/README.md

 Zeus, the 30-day-old puppy guarding the source code :)
 ----------------------------------------------------------------------
 **Credits & Inspiration:**
-This project was inspired by the excellent work of Palenath megadose toutatis.
+This project was inspired by projects like instagrapi, toutatis and instainsane.
 **ChronoGram** aims to expand on these concepts by adding automated Tor stealth routing, HD media recovery, and professional HTML reporting for investigators.

 **License:**